andersonalvim/kaffa-project/README.md

 ## Acknowledgments

-- I am grateful to the RH's professionals at Kaffa for offering me the opportunity to participate in this selection process.
+- I am grateful to the RH's staff at Kaffa for offering me the opportunity to participate in this selection process.